Swedish Prime Minister: Leaders Should 'Use Facts Correctly'

 Read More: Newspaper Reports What Really 'Happened in Sweden Last Night' for President Trump

+However, according to the online, English-language edition of Swedish newspaper Dagens Nyheter, the police officers interviewed by the filmmaker Ami Horowitz said they were misrepresented and described Horowitz as a "madman."

+One of the officers said their answers had been edited.
+"It shocked us," said Anders Göranzon.
+"We were answering completely different questions in the interview."

-Loefven acknowledged during Monday’s press conference that the country faces “many challenges,” according to Bloomberg, but that Sweden was also a place of opportunity.
+According to Bloomberg, Loefven acknowledged during Monday’s press conference that the country faces “many challenges” but that Sweden was also a place of opportunity.
 The Nordic nation is generally viewed as progressive with a strong track record on employment, equality, health and social services.

 The Swedish Embassy in Washington, D.C. has offered to help the Trump administration understand the social dynamics in Sweden, saying it would explain the country’s immigration policy to U.S. officials.